MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Firstly, there is very little correlation to how busy someone is and the amount of work that gets done.
 Secondly, if you are under pressure there are various approaches you can take to create slack.

 For instance, one way is to invest in practices that have a shallow dip and a quick recovery period.
-These practices may not necessarily be the most valuable long run practices, but they may be useful to create the initial slack needed to embark on the harder and sometimes more beneficial practices.
+These practices may not necessarily be the most valuable long term practices, but they may be useful to create the initial slack needed to embark on the harder and sometimes more beneficial ones.

 The approach I like to use is as follows:

 - As a team, identify where the bottlenecks are.
-- Get an understanding of what practices can help reduce those bottlenecks and roughly how expensive the practices are to adopt.
+- Get an understanding of what practices can help reduce the bottlenecks and roughly how expensive the practices are to adopt.
-- As a team pick an appropriate practice, then spend time learning and applying it your system.
+- As a team pick an appropriate practice, then spend time learning and applying it to your system.

 As the practice starts to realize a return you will have created additional capacity.
-Let your team re-invest the additional capacity to create additional slack to apply to the next identified bottleneck.
+Let your team re-invest the additional capacity to apply to the next identified bottleneck.

 Rinse and repeat several times.
 At some point you will create more time than you need for slack.
 When this happens your team becomes progressively faster and the intersting thing with getting progressively faster is that it becomes a drug.
 The faster you go, the faster you want to go.

 ----------------------------------------------------------------------------------------------------